 Installation of the Taurus TX22 trigger upgrades from TandemKross

 This was one of the more complex trigger upgrades I’ve done, but it was by no means difficult.
-It does require patience, and a light touch when bending some plastic.
-Overall, it was just a matter of going slow, and paying very close attention.
+It does require patience and a light touch when bending some plastic.
+Overall, it’s just a matter of going slow and paying close attention.
 The two set screws for the trigger are the key to getting it right the first time.
-As long as they are installed correctly, you’re gold.
+As long as they’re installed correctly, you’re gold.
 Otherwise, adjusting one of them requires disassembling the pistol again.
-Bill from TandemKross demonstrates how it’s done:

-This video is a bit of a two-for-one.
-Because while it’s apart for the trigger swap, it’s easy enough to replace that trigger spring as well.
-The good news is that there were no surprises, and no small parts or springs launched across the room.
-While I was feeling a bit intimidated before I started, everything went back together just fine.
-And thanks to the video, the pre and post-travel were spot-on, so no adjustments were necessary.
+This is a bit of a two-for-one.
+While it’s apart for the trigger swap, it’s easy to replace the trigger spring too.
+The good news is that there were no surprises and no small parts launched across the room.
+By following the instructions carefully, the pre- and post-travel were spot-on, so no adjustments were necessary.

-Like the TX22 trigger upgrade, the installation of the Eagle’s Talon Extractor looks a little complicated, but ended up being pretty simple.
-The original extractor is easy enough to swap, but there’s some vague “wiggling and tapping” to get it out.
-Again, it’s not difficult, but the extractor doesn’t just lift right out.
-And the replacement needs to go in at a fairly specific angle.
-Patience is the key once more.
+Like the TX22 trigger upgrade, installation looks a little complicated at first, but ends up being simple.
+The original extractor is easy enough to swap, but it usually takes some vague “wiggling and tapping” to get it out.
+It’s not difficult – it just doesn’t lift straight out.
+The replacement needs to go in at a fairly specific angle, and patience is the key.

 Range time with the Taurus TX22 upgrades

-With all three parts installed, and everything function tested, it was time to hit the range.
+With all three parts installed and function tested, it was time to hit the range.
 The trigger felt better in pretty much every way.
-That mushy plastic shoe won’t be missed at all.
-In its place, the aluminum Victory trigger has hardly any pre-travel, and breaks nice and crisp around 3 pounds.
-Reset is short, and there is very little overtravel.
-As much as I would have liked to adjust the trigger a bit more, I’m sure it would compromise reliability to tighten up the travel any further.
+That mushy plastic shoe won’t be missed.
+In its place, the aluminum Victory trigger has virtually no pre-travel and breaks crisp around three pounds.
+Reset is short, and there’s very little overtravel.
+As much as I would have liked to tighten things further, I’m sure it would compromise reliability.
 A polymer-framed rimfire just can’t be held to very high tolerances.

-Turns out the trigger was just fine when shooting vs dry firing anyway.
+Turns out the trigger was just fine when shooting versus dry firing anyway.
 If hitting steel at speed is your jam, this is the way.
-A good reminder that sitting at a bench and testing a pistol trigger isn’t the same as doing mag dumps.
-We ran some cheap bulk ammo through it, and it cycled just fine with no more extraction issues.
-Which is great, because that trigger now has such a narrow range that we can shoot much faster.
-You won’t worry about the awful OEM trigger pulling you off target anymore.
+We ran cheap bulk ammo through it, and it cycled fine with no more extraction issues.
+That’s a big deal, because the improved trigger makes it much easier to shoot faster without the OEM trigger pulling you off target.

 Conclusion